atimpone/aws-foundation-journey/1-dev-environments/2-7-onboard-dev-teams.md

 1. Access `Groups` in AWS SSO.
 2. Select `acme-foundation-dev`.
 3. Select `Add users`.
-4. Select the checkbox of each foundation team member.
+4. Select the checkbox for each foundation team member.
 5. Select `Add users`.

 The foundation team members now have access to the foundation team development AWS account.